llaske/sugarizer/docs/tutorial/VueJS/step6.md

 That's all we need to create a shared activity and let it appear on the Neighborhood view of other users.
 We have now to handle what happens when a user clicks on the Join menu.
 In that case, your activity is automatically open by Sugarizer with a specific parameter in the environment.
 Another situation where component makes the life easier, it handles the existence of this parameter (`shareId`) and automatically intializes the presence object.

-In case you wish to perform some action only when the activity is a shared instance, you can make use of the `journal-shared-instance` event from `SugarJounral` which is emitted on startup of a shared instance.
+In case you wish to perform some action only when the activity is a shared instance, you can make use of the `journal-shared-instance` event from `SugarJournal` which is emitted on startup of a shared instance.

 You can add a handler to this in the `sugar-journal` instance like this in `index.html`:
 ```html